mvrkvincent/RecApp2.0/frontend-react/README.md

     ~~~

 8. At this stage, let's run our start script and navigate to the open port on your browser of choice (Chrome, it's Chrome).
 (NB: Check Webpacks terminal output for your port number, mine is `8080`). `Hello World` should appear.
+You will also notice that a `bundle.js` file has appeared in `/public`.
+You will be tempted to think this is magic, it is not, Webpack has simply executed the `output` key of your `webpack.config.js` file.

 9. Now, let's utilize the `React` library to generate HTML for us.
 Let's create a new directory `components` and add a new file `App.js` as our primary component.